t-kuester/pwdmgr/README.md

 * (Close): if there have been any changes in the current session, ask the user whether to save or discard the changes, then close

-This repository also includes two older versions of the UI made with Tkinter, but the new UI using GTK is _much_ better.
-The old UIs will probably be removed.
 Also, this repository includes a simple password generator, but it is not yet included into the UI.